hannibal002/SkyHanni/FEATURES.md

 ## Ashfang
 - Show a cooldown when the player gets an ability block effect during the ashfang fight.
-- Show a timer until ashfang is going to pull his minions back to him.
+- Display a timer until Ashfang brings his underlings back to him.
 - Ashfang Gravity Orbs display.
 - Ashfang Blazing Souls display.
 - Highlight the different ashfang blazes in their respective color.